AstroSplat: Physics-Based Gaussian Splatting for Rendering and Reconstruction of Small Celestial Bodies: Experimental Setup

 \section{Experimental Setup}

 To demonstrate the impact of implementing different photometric functions, we utilize three datasets, which were captured by NASA's Dawn mission during its observation of the Cornelia crater on 4 Vesta, as well as the Ikapati crater and Ahuna Mons on 1 Ceres~\cite{sierks2011dawn, russell2012dawn, pds, driver2025}.
 The train/test split is indicated in Table \ref{tab:rendering-metrics} and Table \ref{tab:normal-albedo-metrics}.
 We trained for 30,000 iterations using the default parameters.
-Each experiment was initialized with camera poses estimated by SPC and a point cloud constructed with the dense triangulated RoMa \cite{edstedt2024roma} keypoints from PhoMo.
+Each experiment was initialized with camera poses estimated by SPC, and an initial point cloud estimated by Georgia Tech’s Structure-from-Motion(GTSfM) library \cite{gtsfmcvpr} using these poses and keypoints derived by RoMa \cite{edstedt2024roma}.